Southern Ohio Copperheads: Early Roots

 The inception of the Southern Ohio Copperheads baseball team began in the spring of 2002, with a conversation between two prominent Ohio University officials.
-Dr. Andy Kreutzer, director of the sports administration program at Ohio University and Alan Geiger, assistant to the president of Ohio University, began a discussion about summer in Athens, Ohio and the need for affordable, family entertainment.
-Their conversation slowly drifted to other university officials and civic leaders looking for activities in the summer and the idea of a baseball team in Athens started to gain momentum.
-It really picked up when Joe Carbone, head baseball coach Ohio University, recommended the Great Lakes Summer Collegiate League because it was coming to town for a weekend in the summer of 2001.
+Dr. Andy Kreutzer, director of the sports administration program at Ohio University and Alan Geiger, assistant to the president of Ohio University, began a discussion about summer in Athens, Ohio and the about affordable, family entertainment.
+Their conversation drifted to other university officials and civic leaders looking for activities in the summer and the idea of a baseball team in Athens started to gain momentum.
+It picked up when Joe Carbone, head baseball coach Ohio University, recommended the Great Lakes Summer Collegiate League because it was coming to town for a weekend in the summer of 2001.

-Bob Wren Stadium, the home park of Ohio University baseball), played host to an exhibition game between Team USA and the Great Lakes League All-Stars on July 15, 2001.
-Nearly 1000 fans came out to enjoy a day of summer baseball, and the game was considered a great success.
+Bob Wren Stadium, the home park of Ohio University baseball, played host to an exhibition game between Team USA and the Great Lakes League All-Stars on July 15, 2001.
+Nearly 1000 fans attended, and the game was considered a success.
 Following the game, Dr. Andy Kreutzer stated, “We received a lot of really positive feedback from the all-star game and the success led us to believe that Southern Ohio would support a team."

-Slowly, the small group started to grow through phone calls and recruitment.
+The small group grew through phone calls and recruitment.
 John Wharton, former Chairman of the Copperheads Board of Directors, was recruited because of his ties to Ohio University baseball.
 As a major fundraiser for the Bobcats, he was a natural supporter of a new initiative for summer baseball in Athens.

-Other board members came in slowly in the drive to make summer baseball a reality.
 Dave Palmer, current team general manager and owner of local radio station WXTQ/WATH, wasn't involved at the beginning, but after seeing the exhibition game he became convinced that a baseball team in Athens was a viable idea.
 "The summer months here are slower paced and more relaxed," Palmer said.
 "I saw this as an opportunity to bring an athletic event to the summer months that will really enrich the region's life."